 I have limited space outside.
 How do I start a balcony garden?

 If you lack a yard or ample space in which to start a green oasis, you’re not alone.
 The good news is, you can still enjoy the colors and bounty of a flower or vegetable nursery, thanks to window boxes, a vertical garden or a balcony garden.
 If you’re planning to brighten your balcony with lots of greenery, keep in mind that balconies are usually microclimates, meaning the climate just outside your back door can vary dramatically from the climate on the ground.
 Therefore, you’ll want to note how hot or cold your balcony gets as well as how much shade and sun it receives before deciding on what types of plants you’d like to grow.
 It’s also important to consider how much space you have and whether you’d like to add furniture so you can relax and enjoy your miniature oasis.
 Other considerations are how windy it gets, how often you’ll be able to venture out and care for plants, the location of the closest water faucet, and, of course, your budget.
 If you’re a renter, don’t forget to check your lease or with your rental office for any restrictions.

-Get inspired with our curated ideas for Outdoor Pots & Planters and find the perfect item for every room in your home.
-With such a wide selection of Outdoor Pots & Planters for sale, from brands like Bloem, Red Oak Road, and Crescent Garden, you’re sure to find something that you’ll love.
-Shop from Outdoor Pots & Planters, like the the French Anduze Planter Medium or the White Wavy Design Planter Large, while discovering new home products and designs.
+Find where to buy Outdoor Pots & Planters and get inspired with our curated ideas for Outdoor Pots & Planters to find the perfect item for every room in your home.
+With such a wide selection of Outdoor Pots & Planters for sale, from brands like VidaXL LLC, Crescent Garden, and Red Oak Road, you’re sure to find something that you’ll love.
+Shop from Outdoor Pots & Planters, like the Brixton Tall Planter or the Brixton Cube Planter, while discovering new home products and designs.
 Whether you’re looking to buy Outdoor Pots & Planters online or get inspiration for your home, you’ll find just what you’re looking for on Houzz.